irinanita/cook-book/README.md

 * check boxes that match allergens that the recipe contains
 * choose a diet or cuisine type

-### Other Possible Features
+### Other Possible Features and Improvements

-* Add more recipe categories
 * Add more advanced filtering
 * Add labels in recipe viewing
-* Add possibility to add more than one image or provide images for each step.
+* Add possibility to add more than one image or provide images for each step
+* Create a more user friendly form.
+At the actual state when some fields are missings and user submits the form a message is displayed, it would be nice to also highlight the fields that are missing data; this would be in particularly useful for complex fields such as ingredients, where for each ingredient there are 3 fields.
+As it is now the message only alert the user that `ingredients` are missing, but it doesn't say exactly if it is `ingrediet name` or `ingredient quantity`.
+Also when there are many ingredients it may be hard to imediately identify which field requires data.
+* In View Recipe page, at the bottom of the page afte the recipe's last block, it may be useful to add in a row image of related recipes that user may also like (these can be picked based on similar ingredients or diet or cuisine type)

 ## Technologies Used